 - SafeWork NSW may be contacted in regards to asbestos removal and storage, and unsafe building sites.

-- A community justice centre or solicitor may be able to help if a neighbouring development has damaged your property (including trees and fences).
+- A community justice centre or solicitor may be able to help if a neighbouring development has damaged your property (including trees and fences) or you can lodge a complaint with Fair Trading.

 - The NSW Civil and Administrative Tribunal may hear building disputes.